 What and where is Royal Belarus?

 The Ecclesiastical See and Throne of Belarus are subjects of state sovereignty in international law, notwithstanding the occupation of their territory today.
 In this respect they are analogous to the legal position of the Vatican Holy See.
 The territory of Royal Belarus is not the same as that occupied by the present-day “Republic of Belarus”.
 On a provisional basis, the Belarus Monarchist Association accepts the boundaries defined in 1918 by the former Belarusian Democratic Republic (shown in the map below as “Ruthenie Blanche” or “White Ruthenia”) as constituting the boundaries of Belarus.
 Royal Belarus is the ultimate heir to the former Principality of Polotsk, the first kingdom of Belarus.

 Royal Belarus does not address itself purely to questions of territory.
 The Belarusian nation is now comprised of a geographically widespread people, many of whom have lived for generations in diaspora.
-Indeed, it is to diasporan Belarusians that Royal Belarus owes its birth and has drawn the majority of its support.
+Indeed, it is to diasporan Belarusians that Royal Belarus owes its birth and from whom it has drawn the majority of its support.
 Royal Belarus is first and foremost the kingdom of the Belarusian people, wherever they may be located.

 The Byelorussian Patriarchate of St Andrew the First-Called Apostle is under the Prince of Miensk as its Ecclesiast and is a member jurisdiction of the Catholicate of the West.
 It is active in exile in Brazil, having a cathedral and network of parishes centred on Rio de Janeiro.